suyiinang/website/content/posts/A_Projects/07_ourshinypet/index.markdown

 Plotting the chloropleth map using *geojson* data extracted from [InsideAirbnb](http://insideairbnb.com/get-the-data.html).
 We felt that `leaflet` was relatively straight forward and easy to customise compared to using the subzone file and `tmap`.

+However, we noted that the mapping of the neighbourhoods is not accurate.
+We are investigating this issue.

 ``` r
 # load geojson file
 hood <- geojsonio::geojson_read('data/neighbourhoods.geojson', what = 'sp')